kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 ### Python 3.8 deprecation

-We are planning to remove Python 3.8 as Kyma has Python 3.9 available in Kyma serverless.
-From this release, python 3.8 is deprecated and will be removed in next release.
-We recommend that you configure all your Python 3.8 Functions to run on the Python 3.9 runtime
+We are planning to remove Python 3.8 as Kyma has Python 3.9 available in Kyma Serverless.
+From this release, python 3.8 is deprecated and will be removed in the next release.
+We recommend that you configure all your Python 3.8 Functions to run on the Python 3.9 runtime.

 ## Service Management